Human-Rights-Map-1008x567

 • Since 2010 we have run a series of UK regional forums to bring our suppliers together to discuss challenges and share good practice on tackling modern slavery, effective workplace communication, addressing the impact of Brexit, Covid-19, war in Ukraine and promoting diversity and inclusion.

 • We are a founder sponsor of Stronger Together Consumer Goods Programme, an alliance to reduce forced labour and human trafficking.
 Since 2013 we have actively supported the roll out of Stronger Together training and tools to all our suppliers with sites in the UK.
-An independent impact assessment impact assessment in 2017 demonstrated the significant impact of Stronger Together in raising awareness of suppliers on modern slavery and building their capacity in identifying and tackling issues.
-Our strategic suppliers report on their modern slavery prevention strategies through their annual ethical trade review meetings with Co-op, and through the Stronger Together Progress Reporting Tool.
-We are also sponsors of the Responsible Recruitment Toolkit and provide our suppliers with free access to the tools and unlimited training on a wide range of courses on topics such as embedding responsible recruitment practices and eliminating recruitment fees
+An independent impact assessment in 2017 demonstrated the significant impact of Stronger Together in raising awareness of suppliers on modern slavery and building their capacity in identifying and tackling issues.
+Our strategic suppliers report on their modern slavery prevention strategies through their annual ethical trade review meetings with Co-op, and through the Stronger Together 360 tool.

 • In 2017 we launched our Bright Future programme, which offers the opportunity of a paid work placement and a job in our food business to those who have been rescued from modern slavery.
-In 2020 this became an independent programme.
+In 2020 this became an independent co-operative and in 2025, it marked its 5 year anniversary.
 Read more about our advocacy work to improve victim support and our efforts to raise awareness of modern slavery in our Modern Slavery and Human Trafficking Statement.

 • In 2018 we trained produce suppliers on the Fresh Produce Consortium temporary accommodation guidance, and worked collaboratively to develop e-learning tools for growers which were launched in April 2019.